-Ecuador’s oil sector accounts for a sizeable portion of its export income and represents between 30 and 40 per cent of all tax revenues.
-High oil prices in previous years allowed President Correa’s administration to run an extremely expansionary fiscal policy, investing in infrastructure, education and other social projects.
+Ecuador's oil sector accounts for a sizeable portion of its export income and represents between 30 and 40 per cent of all tax revenues.
+High oil prices in previous years allowed President Correa's administration to invest in infrastructure, education and other social projects.
 The government has limited access to external financing owing to the legacy of a 2008 debt default on US$3.2 billion in global bonds.
-As such, oil revenue allowed the authorities to raise spending while keeping the fiscal deficit low at one per cent of GDP.
-President Correa is expected to continue this expansionary fiscal policy into the latter half of his term, although given the fall in oil prices, increased production capacity will be essential.
-Some further borrowing from China against future oil shipments is possible.
+Increasing Chinese investment, including on major energy projects such as the recently completed USD3.3 billion Codo-Sinclair Hydro-electric project, has helped Ecuador buffer the effects of lower oil prices with Ecuador planning to export electricity to Peru.

 Bilateral economic and trade relationship

 Two-way merchandise trade between Australia and Ecuador is small, but is increasing gradually.
-In 2013-14, merchandise trade totalled approximately AU$38.4 million.
-Australia's exports to Ecuador were AU$17.5 million in 2013-14, consisting primarily of paper, aluminium, sugars, honey and molasses, and barley.
-Australian imports from Ecuador totalled AU$20.8 million in 2013-14, comprising mainly of animal feed, crude vegetable matter, cocoa and fruit (prepared or preserved).
+In 2015, merchandise trade totalled approximately AU$47.8 million.
+Australia's exports to Ecuador were AU$13.4 million in 2015, consisting primarily of paper, aluminium, sugars, honey and molasses.
+Australian imports from Ecuador totalled AU$34.4 million in 2015, comprising mainly of animal feed, crude vegetable matter, cocoa and fruit (prepared or preserved).

 Trade and Investment